No-Bake Chocolate-Orange Quinoa Granola {nut-free, oat-free, sugar-free option, soaked!}

 - No dried fruit (because dried fruits are a tiny package that pack a LOT of fructose, and fructose = high-glycemic carbs.)

-A quick note about quinoa… I simply cannot eat no-carb or ketogenic.
 Due to past hypothyroidism and adrenal fatigue (which are both healed!), my body NEEDS low-glycemic carb sources, like quinoa, sprouted brown rice, wild rice, and sweet potatoes.
 However, because this recipe is high in beneficial fat (coconut oil) and contains no sugar (thanks to Dietz Sweet), it does not affect my blood sugar negatively at all!
 If you prefer to use a whole sweetener, substitute an equal amount of coconut sugar.

 This recipe takes some time due to the soaking/dehydrating phase for the quinoa, but it is worth it!
+It’s mostly hands-off time!

-No-Bake Chocolate-Orange Quinoa Granola {nut-free, oat-free, sugar-free, soaked!}
+Soaked Chocolate-Orange Quinoa Granola (nut-free, oat-free, no-bake)

 Ingredients